shoekla/FlaskWorkshop/README.md

 **Installing Everything Else**
-This workshop reuires pip, flask, requests, bs4, and BeatifulSoup.
+This workshop requires pip, flask, requests, bs4, and BeautifulSoup.
 We have gone ahead and taken care of the download process, just follow these steps:
-- Step 1: Download or clone this git repository (For simplicty we ask to put it in your Desktop folder)
+- Step 1: Download or clone this git repository (For simplicity we ask to put it in your Desktop folder)
 - Step 2:
-For Windows: Exectue the File "installNecessities.bat" (Just Double Click the file) For Mac/Linux: Execute the File "installNecessities.sh" (Just Double Click the file) -Step 3: If you do not see anything running do the following Open up "Terminal" and execute following commands
+For Windows: Execute the File `installNecessities.bat` (Just Double Click the file) For Mac/Linux: Execute the File `installNecessities.sh` (Just Double Click the file) -Step 3: If you do not see anything running do the following Open up "Terminal" and execute following commands
 ```sh